March 26, 2020

 Start with your environment

 How and where do you like to write?
 In a crowded café, with hot chocolate and biscuits to dunk, or in a peaceful place with no noise or interruptions?
+Do you like to travel to inspiring places like the beach or by a wood.
+How about just parking up, watching the world go by and pen your thoughts?

 What about making your space comfortable?
 What do you need to make yourself a writing den?
 What about your desk and chair?
 What about the energy of the space?